COR1999/covid_case/readme.md

 1. Check that all success buttons are styled the same.

 #### Navbar
-1. Check that all the links are working correctly. - :heavy_check_mark:
+1. Check that all the links are working correctly. :heavy_check_mark:
-2. Check that the navbar collapses into hamburger menu on mobile - :heavy_check_mark:
+2. Check that the navbar collapses into hamburger menu on mobile. :heavy_check_mark:
 ![https://gyazo.com/738fa482eabc49edf3a2b77884cc4127](/readmeimage/hamburgermenu.png)
 3.

 ### Sign up
-1. Register account using sign up - :heavy_check_mark:
+1. Register account using sign up :heavy_check_mark:
-    1. Go to django admin and check that user object was created with the email, first name and last name from sign up form - :heavy_check_mark:
+    1. Go to django admin and check that user object was created with the email, first name and last name from sign up form :heavy_check_mark:
-    2. Attempt to create a user if successful check that it redirects to login page. - :heavy_check_mark:
+    2. Attempt to create a user if successful check that it redirects to login page. :heavy_check_mark:
-2. Attempt to create a user with the same email address and check if it fails with a message - :heavy_check_mark:
+2. Attempt to create a user with the same email address and check if it fails with a message. :heavy_check_mark:
 3. Attempt to create a user with passwords that don't match.
 This should fail with a message.
-Check that it fails to create the user. - :heavy_check_mark:
+Check that it fails to create the user. :heavy_check_mark:
 4. Attempt to create a user with a password less then 8 characters.
 This should fail with a message.
-Check that it fails to create the user. - :heavy_check_mark:
+Check that it fails to create the user. :heavy_check_mark:
 5. Attempt to create a user with a password that is the same as the email.
 This should fail with a message.
-Check that it fails to create the user. - :heavy_check_mark:
+Check that it fails to create the user. :heavy_check_mark:
 6. Attempt to create a user with a password that is part of the email address.
 This should fail with a message.
-Check that it fails to create the user. - :heavy_check_mark:
+Check that it fails to create the user. :heavy_check_mark:

 ### Login
 1. Attempt to login with an account that dose not exist.
 This should fail with a message.
-User stays on login page. - :heavy_check_mark:
+User stays on login page. :heavy_check_mark:
 2. Attempt to login with an account that dose exist but using the wrong password.
 This should fail with a message.
-User stays on login page. - :heavy_check_mark:
+User stays on login page. :heavy_check_mark:
-3. Check that the forgot password button navigates you to the password reset page. - :heavy_check_mark:
+3. Check that the forgot password button navigates you to the password reset page. :heavy_check_mark:
 4. On the password reset page enter an email address for user that dose not exist.
 Press the reset my password.
-This should fail with a message. - :heavy_check_mark:
+This should fail with a message. :heavy_check_mark:
 5. On the password reset page enter an email address for user that dose exist.
 Press the reset my password.
-This should redirect you to password reset done page and you should receive an email. - :heavy_check_mark:
+This should redirect you to password reset done page and you should receive an email. :heavy_check_mark:
-6. On the password reset done page check that the button to navigate to login page works. - :heavy_check_mark:
+6. On the password reset done page check that the button to navigate to login page works. :heavy_check_mark:
-7. Open email account and check that when you click the link in the email it redirects you the change password page - :heavy_check_mark:
+7. Open email account and check that when you click the link in the email it redirects you the change password page. :heavy_check_mark:
-8. Check that on the change password page if you enter passwords that don't match this should fail with a error message. - :heavy_check_mark:
+8. Check that on the change password page if you enter passwords that don't match this should fail with a error message. :heavy_check_mark:
 9. Attempt to change the password to less then 8 characters.
 This should fail with a message.
-Check that it fails to change password. - :heavy_check_mark:
+Check that it fails to change password. :heavy_check_mark:
 11. Attempt to change the password to be part of the email address.
-This should fail with a message. - :heavy_check_mark:
+This should fail with a message. :heavy_check_mark:
 12. Try to use the same password reset link a second time.
-This should fail telling the user its already been used  - :heavy_check_mark:
+This should fail telling the user its already been used. :heavy_check_mark:
 13. On the password reset page enter a new valid password.
-This should redirect you to password reset done page. - :heavy_check_mark:
+This should redirect you to password reset done page. :heavy_check_mark:

+### Home End User
+#### Map
+1. Attempt to zoom in and out with mouse wheel.
+This should let the user zoom in and out. :heavy_check_mark:
+2. Hover over countries.
+This should display a menu that has more information about each country. :heavy_check_mark:
+3. Check that the full screen option in the hamburger menu works.
+This should take the user into a full screen view. :heavy_check_mark:
+4. Check that print chart button works in the hamburger menu.
+This should take the user into a print window. :heavy_check_mark:
+5. Check that download as PNG works in hamburger menu.
+This should download a image of the map in PNG format. :heavy_check_mark:
+6. Check that download as JPEG works in the hamburger menu.
+This should download a image of the map in JPEG format. :heavy_check_mark:
+7. Check that download as PDF works in the hamburger menu.
+This should download a PDF file with the map inside it. :heavy_check_mark:
+8. Check that download as SVG vector image works in hamburger menu.
+This should download as a SVG file. :heavy_check_mark:
+9. Check that the zoom in and out buttons work as intended.
+This should zoom the users view in/out. :heavy_check_mark:
+10. Check that when the user clicks on a color on the legend all countries of that color disappear. :heavy_check_mark:
+#### Products
+1. Attempt to add product to basket.
+This should update the total amount in the basket on the navbar. :heavy_check_mark:
+2. Attempt to add product to basket when quantity is greater then number in stock.
+This should show a message saying not enough in stock. :heavy_check_mark:
+3. Attempt to put the quantity below 1.
+This should not allow the user to do so. :heavy_check_mark:
+4. Hover over product image.
+This should display an alternative view of the image. :heavy_check_mark:
+5. When the user is a admin they have the ability to click the update product button.
+Check that this button redirect to the update product page.

 ### Known Issues :small_red_triangle:
-14. On the password reset done page there is a pop up that is being displayed by the messages framework that should be removed -:x:
+1. On the password reset done page there is a pop up that is being displayed by the messages framework that should be removed. :x: